 B. WE ARE REQUIRED TO SAFEGUARD YOUR PROTECTED HEALTH INFORMATION (PHI).

 We are committed to protecting the privacy of your health information, called “protected health information” or “PHI”.
 PHI is information that can be used to identify you that we have created or received about your past, present, or future health or condition, the provision of health care to you, or payment for health care provided to you.
 We are required to provide you with this notice to explain our privacy practices and how, when, and why we use and disclose your PHI.
 In general, we may not use or disclose any more of your PHI than is necessary to accomplish the purpose of the use or disclosure, although there are some exceptions.
-We are legally required to follow the privacy practices described in this notice.
+We are legally required to follow the privacy practices described in this notice and notify you following a breach of your unsecured PHI.

 C. HOW WE USE AND DISCLOSE YOUR PHI.
 We use and disclose PHI for different reasons, and some require your prior specific authorization.
 The different categories of our uses and disclosures are described below, with examples of each.